 Catalytic converters are car parts that can make a car thief’s eyes bulge out of their heads.
 The black market eats up the precious metals that make up this part, making it one of the most common parts stolen.
-So while it’s been a targeted part for many years, it’s seen quite the surge lately.
+While this precious scrap metal has been a targeted part for many years, it’s seen quite the surge lately.
 Let’s discover why.

 Auto repair workers believe that the reason there’s been a rise in catalytic converter thefts is due to people being out of jobs during the pandemic and those desperate for money feeling forced to get creative.
 Pair that with cars sitting around all day from these job losses and people now working from home and you’ve got a perfect recipe for converter theft.

 So what is a catalytic converter anyways?
 Why is it so valuable to thieves?
 A catalytic converter is an emissions control device found in your car’s exhaust system.
-It prevents carbon monoxide from leaking out of your tailpipe and into the atmosphere.
+It prevents harmful compounds such as carbon monoxide from leaking out of your tailpipe and into the atmosphere.
 An obviously valuable part, let’s discuss it in more detail.

 The three valuable metals inside of a converter are platinum, rhodium, and palladium.
 These metals can be sold for up to $150 depending on the size.
 Rhodium is valued at $14,500 an ounce, palladium is at $2,336 an ounce, and platinum sits at around $1,061, according to the National Insurance Crime Bureau.
-And as the value of these metals increases (which they are), so do the thefts.
+As the value of these metals increases (which they are), so do these types of thefts.
 There were roughly $1,200 thefts a month in 2020 compared to only 280 the previous year.
-And the thefts have only continued in 2021.
+Stolen catalytic converters from vehicles have only risen in 2021.